 In addition, employees and former employees holding approximately 1.8 million shares of our common stock or options exerciseable for our common stock have entered into an agreement not to sell more than 20.0% of such shares in any year during the five years following the effective date of our initial public offering, provided, any shares subject to such annual limit not sold in a year may be sold in subsequent years notwithstanding such limitation.
-Certain members of our management holding options exercisable for 2,220,054 shares of our common stock have entered into an agreement not to sell more than 15.0% of such shares in any year during the five years following the effective date of our initial public offering, provided, any shares subject to such annual limit not sold in a year may be sold in subsequent years subject to such annual limit not sold in a year may be sold in subsequent years notwithstanding such limitation.
+Certain members of our management holding options exercisable for approximately 2.2 million shares of our common stock have entered into an agreement not to sell more than 15.0% of such shares in any year during the five years following the effective date of our initial public offering, provided, any shares subject to such annual limit not sold in a year may be sold in subsequent years notwithstanding such limitation.
 We have the right to waive any of these resale restrictions for employees and management at our discretion, and in such instance, the shares would become freely tradable.